 Healthy fats and oils

 When adding probiotics to your dog’s meals, you’ll also want to make sure your dog receives a healthy share of good fats and Omega-3s to combat skin allergies.
-Flaxseed oil (or milled flaxseed) are especially healthy and hypo-allergenic, as is fish oil, and coconut oil.
-When added to every meal, the healthy fats and Omega-3s in these oils will help treat skin allergies from the inside out (plus, you can count on a lush coat, and brain benefits!).
-Old home remedies often suggest corn oil, but veterinarians strongly recommend against corn oil nowadays, given that nearly every corn product is a GMO, which is highly allergenic.
+Sunflower oil is especially healthy and generally hypoallergenic, as are fish oil and coconut oil.
+When added to every meal, the healthy fats and Omega-3s in these oils will help treat skin allergies from the inside out.